Demi Lovato Update: Celeb Friends Show Support For Singer After Overdose

 In an emotional Instagram post, the singer was candid about facing addiction.
 “What I’ve learned is that this illness is not something that disappears or fades with time.
 It is something I must continue to overcome and have not done yet,” she said.

-She went on to thank her family, team and the medical professionals who have been helping her, saying, “Without them, I wouldn’t be here writing this letter to all of you.”
+She went on to thank her family, team, and the medical professionals who have been helping her, saying, “Without them, I wouldn’t be here writing this letter to all of you.”

 Lovato has been hospitalized at Cedars Sinai in Los Angeles since July 24, the day she was found unresponsive after an alleged drug overdose.